TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 Note that the ortholog file must have species 1 in column 1 and species 2 in column 2 where species 1 is the species with the loops you're checking and species 2 is the species you're checking species chromosome status in.

-### Barplot of loops anchor genes on different chromosomes in other coleoid species
+### Barplot of loop anchor genes on different chromosomes in other coleoid species

 The R script [`loops_on_diff_chroms_bar_plot_coleoid.R`](loops_on_diff_chroms_bar_plot_coleoid.R) generates a barplot showing the percentage of chromatin loops whose anchor genes fall on different chromosomes in another species, based on orthology and chromosome mapping.